9 Top Tips for First-Time Homebuyers

 This being said, don’t feel pressured to go with the first Realtor you meet!
 If the connection isn’t right or they’re not listening to what you want, then they won’t get you the house you’re looking for.

-You can also rely on your Realtor to help you through the paperwork, introduce you to a real estate lawyer, a mortgage broker and insurance broker.
-It’s their job to ensure you find a house, close the sale and complete all of the necessary paperwork to finalize the transaction to the letter of the law.
+You can also rely on your Realtor to help you through the paperwork and introduce you to a real estate lawyer, a mortgage broker, and an insurance broker.
+It’s their job to ensure you find a house, close the sale, and complete all of the necessary paperwork to finalize the transaction to the letter of the law.

 3. Keep an open mind